 The Tasmanian Bushfire Inquiry that followed recommended the Tasmanian Government establish a coordinated program of fuel reduction burns across the entire State, to target areas that pose the greatest risk of future catastrophic fires.

 Bushfires respect no boundaries.
-So the TFS works with the Parks and Wildlife Service, Forestry Tasmania, local government and private land owners to implement the fuel reduction program on both public and private land.
+So the TFS works with the Parks and Wildlife Service, Sustainable Timber Tasmania, local government and private land owners to implement the Fuel Reduction Program on both public and private land.
 Private land owners must still take responsibility for their own property, but the TFS will work with them.

 You can learn more about the fuel reduction program here and stay up-to-date with the current burn schedule here.